megat69/AlgorithmicEditor_Plugins/README.md

 ### Getting started
 ***ENGLISH***<br>
 First of all, you should download the `plugin_repo`.
-It will allow you to reload your plugin within the editor instead of having to reboot it every time.<br>
+It will allow you to reload your plugin within the editor instead of having to reboot it every time you change something.<br>
 Then, you should create a Python file within the `plugins` folder of the editor, with whichever name you want, as long as it has the `.py` extension.<br>

 This file will contain all your plugin's code, as plugins are *(at least at the moment)* single-file only.